 Introduction

-The BioRECIPE (Biological system Representation for Evaluation, Curation, Interoperability, Preserving, and Execution) representation format was introduced to facilitate seamless human-machine interaction while creating, verifying, evaluating, curating, and expanding executable models of intra- and intercellular signaling.
+The BioRECIPE (Biological system Representation for Evaluation, Curation, Interoperability, Preserving, and Execution) representation format was introduced to facilitate seamless human-machine interaction when creating, verifying, evaluating, curating, and expanding executable models of intra- and intercellular signaling.
 This format allows a human user to easily preview and modify any model component, while it is at the same time readable by machines and can be processed by a suite of model development and analysis tools.
 The BioRECIPE format is a tabular format most suitable for models that have a directed graph as their underlying structure.

 internal figure